department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/stay-informed-of-their-application-status.md

 1. **Submission in progress**: The notification we send immediately after a user selects the **Submit** button on an online form.
 This means that the form submission has successfully started, but it has not yet reached a system of record.
 During this time, data submitted by the user may travel through several systems.
 2. **Received**: The notification we send when we've received a submitted form in the system of record.
 This means the form is ready for processing. **Only send this status notification when we have confirmation that the request has reached the system of record.**
 3. **Action needed:** The error notification we send if a form submission fails to reach the system of record.
-This means we need the user to resubmit or take another action before we can process their form.
-This notification must include instructions for the user to recover from the error.
+This means we need the person to resubmit or take another action before we can process their form.
+This notification must include instructions for the person to recover from the error.

 Submit a [VA Notify intake ticket](https://github.com/department-of-Veterans-affairs/va.gov-team/issues/new?assignees=christy-tongty%2C+mjones-oddball%2C+GitSamJennings&labels=vanotify-intake&template=VANotify-Business-Intake.md&title=Business+intake+form+for+%5BBusiness+or+team%5D) to start the process of activating email notifications for your application.

 #### Protecting PII & PHI in notifications

-* **Do NOT send PII or PHI in notifications.** It is imperative that notifications not include any PII or PHI.
+* **Do NOT send personally identifiable information (PII) or protected health information (PHI) in notifications.** It is imperative that notifications not include any PII or PHI.
-* **Obfuscate filenames.** File names for evidence and other uploads of documents to the VA can often include personal information.
-Thus we obfuscate all filenames in notifications.
+* **Hide filenames.** File names for evidence and other uploads of documents to the VA can often include personal information.
+So we hide all filenames in notifications.
 To do this:
   * Replace all but the first 3 and last 2 characters (numbers or letters) of the filename with the "X" character.
   * Show the MIME type of the file (e.g. ".png", ".pdf", etc.)